-Want to know how to do a clean install of Windows 11, before its public release later this year?
+Want to know how to do a clean install of Windows 11?
 The obvious solution is to sign up for the Windows Insider Program and download the latest build that Microsoft makes available through Windows Update.

 However, this method only allows you to upgrade to Windows 11 from your current Windows 10 installation.
 Although upgrading preserves all your files, settings, and programs, it also means that any junk, broken registry entries and performance issues will be transferred to your new setup.